d-marchand/demo/README.md

 Studies are splitted into three domains :
 - Diversity of methods to produce GUI containers to access to Firefox.
 - Mono environment to make possible to run Console or Gtk applications.
-- Windows Portable-apps (global and dedicated) running with Wine emulator.
+- Windows Portable-apps (global or dedicated) running with Wine emulator.

 Experiment by yourself all approaches studies with the links below for Docker containers.